sarthak37/English-Hinglish-Huggingface/README.md

-1)This code is training a T5 model to perform English to Hinglish translation and then fined tune on custom dataset.
+1)This code is training a T5 model to perform English to Hinglish translation and then fine tune on custom dataset.
 Here’s a step-by-step explanation of what the code is doing:

 2)Importing Necessary Libraries: The code starts by importing the necessary libraries from the transformers package1.